 When you lease a car, you make monthly payments on it, but you don’t own it.
 Instead, when your current lease ends, the dealer takes the car back, and you can move onto another if you choose.

-The pros of leasing are very appealing to those who like new, innovative automobiles.
-They check out www.car-buying-strategies.com regularly to see what the most popular vehicles are for the latest manufacturing year.
+The pros of leasing are very appealing to those who like new, innovative automobiles and don't want to deal with the hassle of repairs.
 When you lease, you’re never stuck with a car, and warranties and maintenance are covered by the dealer.

 But that can be a con, too.
 The dealer also decides how much mileage you can put on it, and will charge you fees for going over, as well as any wear and tear you may cause.
 Add to that the fact that you are pouring money into a car you have limited rights to; you’re not building any equity.

 Leasing is also not as accessible to those with bad credit.